Proving Unsatisfiability with Hitting Formulas

-A partial answer to the question ``How hard can hitting formulas be for resolution?'' raised in \cite{PS22} follows from the fact that {\hit} is quasi-polynomially simulated in {\tres} (Theorem~\ref{th:tres-qsim-hit}).
-Not only this implies that every hitting formula has proofs of quasi-polynomial size, their unsatisfiability can be decided in quasi-polynomial time by a DPLL algorithm.
+More precisely, {\tres} quasi-polynomially simulates {\hit} (Theorem~\ref{th:tres-qsim-hit}), and the simulation cannot be improved to a polynomial one (Theorem~\ref{th:tres-l-b}).
+This partially answers the question ``How hard can hitting formulas be for resolution?'' raised in \cite{PS22} in the following way.
+Not only every hitting formula has proofs of quasi-polynomial size, their unsatisfiability can be decided in quasi-polynomial time by a DPLL algorithm.
 The simulation also entails that every exponential-size lower bound we already have for {\tres} holds for {\hit}, which in particular allows for a separation of {\res} from {\hit}.